How do I grant cross-account access to objects that are in Amazon S3 buckets?

 </AccessControlPolicy>

-ACL permissions vary based on which S3 resource, bucket, or object that an ACL is applied to.
+ACL permissions vary based on the S3 resource, bucket, or object that an ACL is applied to.
 For more information, see Access control list (ACL) overview.
-You can configure bucket and object ACLs when you create your bucket or when you upload an object to an existing bucket.
-For more information, see Managing ACLs.
+When you create your bucket or upload an object to an existing bucket, configure bucket and object ACLs.

 Cross-account IAM roles

 Not all AWS services support resource-based policies.
-Therefore, you can use cross-account IAM roles to centralize permission management when providing cross-account access to multiple services.
-Using cross-account IAM roles simplifies provisioning cross-account access to S3 objects that are stored in multiple S3 buckets.
-As a result, you don't need to manage multiple policies for S3 buckets.
-This method allows cross-account access to objects owned or uploaded by another AWS account or AWS services.
-If you don't use cross-account IAM roles, then the object ACL must be modified.
+Use cross-account IAM roles to centralize permission management when you provide cross-account access to multiple services.
+This method allows cross-account access to objects that another account or AWS service owns or uploaded.
+If you don't use cross-account IAM roles, then you must modify the object ACL.
 For more information, see How Amazon S3 authorizes a request for an object operation.

-To use cross-account IAM roles to manage S3 bucket access, follow these steps:
+To use cross-account IAM roles to manage S3 bucket access, complete the following steps:

 {